 Don’t over think it when Choosing Redfish Flies

-When it comes to fly fishing for Redfish, fly selection is not that critical.
-Its more about presentation than color or pattern.
-In the summer months presentation is EVERYTHING.
+When it comes to fly fishing for Redfish, fly selection is not as critical as presentation.
+Where , how and when the fly lands is EVERYTHING.
 Quick and accurate delivery in the fish’s path is paramount.
-I strongly encourge fly casters to practice daily before any guided trip , Salt or Fresh water .
-The double haul is crucial to be successful on any day in the marsh.
-The double haul helps load the rod increasing line speed resulting in longer more accurate casts which equals more fish to hand.
+I strongly encourge fly casters to practice daily before any guided trip.
+The double haul is crucial ingredent to a sucsesful day in the marsh.
+The double haul loads the rod increasing line speed, resulting in longer more accurate casts which can equal more fish to hand.

 If you find yourself on a school of winter Redfish, try to exercise some restraint.
 Don’t BEAT UP the school.
 Catch a couple fish and move on.
 Putting that much pressure on a school of Redfish not only educates them but can put them down for weeks.
 Here is a simple YouTube Video of my everyday go-to Redfish fly. http:/https://www.youtube.com/watch?v=X6dge13QrRA

-My boxes are stacked with these guys in many weights and colors.
+My boxes are stacked with these guys in various weights and colors.
 Oh yeah, Sea Trout love ’em too!